Public relations (PR)

 To make the most of public relations (PR) in your business, you should develop a strategic plan.
 Your plan should include:

-• Aims and objectives - consider what you want to gain from your public relations activities.
+Consider what you want to gain from your public relations activities.
 Set measurable marketing objectives for your campaigns.
-For example you may want to increase brand recognition among a specific audience or generate one piece of media coverage per month.
+For example, you may want to increase brand awareness in a specific demographic or secure one piece of media coverage each month.

-• Target audience - think about the people you want to reach with your messages.
-This could be potential investors, the local community or your customers.
-Refer to your market strategy to define your target market.
+Identify who you want to reach with your PR messages.
+This could be potential investors, your local community, or current customers.
+Use your market strategy to define your target market.

-• PR tactics - decide on the kinds of tactics you will use, eg: press releases, opinion articles events, online PR, or corporate social responsibility (CSR).
-Think about the kinds of stories your business can release and ways to raise your profile in your local community or industry.
+Decide which tactics will be most effective.
+Options include: press releases, opinion articles events, online PR, or corporate social responsibility (CSR).
+Consider what stories your business can share.
+Think of ways to increase your visibility in your community or industry.